Vivek Express: Route maps

-Future plans
+Abandoned plans

-Owing to the positive response to Vivek Express trains by the masses, the Railway Ministry is considering starting a new Vivek Express in the North to East Corridor, between Jammu Tawi and North East India.
-Earlier Vivek Express trains ran from East to South, South to West, West to North and again East to South India respectively.
-The new North to East Vivek Express would complete the quadrilateral.
+Owing to the positive response to Vivek Express trains by the masses, the Railway Ministry was at one point considering starting a new Vivek Express in the North to East Corridor, between Jammu Tawi and North East India.
+Vivek Express trains currently run from East to South, South to West, West to North and again East to South India respectively.
+The proposed fifth North to East Vivek Express would have completed the quadrilateral.